 Writing hooks feels like crafting old procedural code.
-With Drupal 8 sailing away from the island and adopting other libraries and patterns we have now the event system from Symfony that can perfectly replace the hook system.
+With Drupal 8 sailing away from the Drupal island and adopting other libraries and patterns we have now the event system from Symfony that can perfectly replace the hook system.

-Many hooks can be replaced by events with the Hook Event Dispatcher module and if you find a hook that is not implemented is very easy to submit code needed by following the example of other hooks and the changes are usually accepted.
+Many hooks can be replaced by events with the Hook Event Dispatcher module and if you find a hook that is not implemented is very easy to submit code needed by following the example of other hooks and proposed changes are usually accepted.

-I felt a bit of disappointment when I discovered that Drupal overrides some bits that come from Symfony and autowiring was not that easy.
+I felt a bit of disappointment when I discovered that Drupal overrides some bits that come from Symfony and autowiring was not that easy implement.
 I rolled up my sleeves and released the Autoservices and autowiring module to add back some functionality so generally a MYMODULE.services.yml file is not needed.
 There is more information in the description of the module about how to bring that features into Drupal core.

 Easy local environments and continuous integration